KemptonM/kemptonm.dev/README.md

 ## kemptonm.me
-Personal portfolio site that I made with HTML and CSS
+Personal portfolio site that I made with some simple HTML and CSS